SACAS went Global

 Quality Policy

-Our policy is to provide confidence in our certification decisions by maintaining principles.
-These principles relate to ensuring: Impartiality; Competence; Responsibility; Openness; Confidentiality; Access to Information; Responsiveness to complaints and Appeals and a Risk-based approach within the certification decision processes as well as our products and systems certification services.
-We ensure that conflicts of interest are avoided and managed and that the objectivity of SACAS Ireland and certification activities are maintained.
+Our policy is to provide confidence in our certification decisions by upholding key principles.
+These principles relate to ensuring: Impartiality; Competence; Responsibility; Openness; Confidentiality; Access to Information; Responsiveness to complaints and Appeals; and a Risk-based approach within the certification decision processes, as well as our products and systems certification services.
+We ensure that conflicts of interest are avoided, managed, and the objectivity of SACAS Ireland and certification activities is maintained.

 Our certification processes will be subjected to continual review and improvements made to increase the effectiveness of the management system defined in the quality manual.